tecnicoviola/tecnicoviola/README.md

 </p>

-<h1>#🪐WHAT HAS PROMPTED ME TO COME HERE:</h1>
+<h1>#🪐Why Am I Here?:</h1>

 • My GitHub repository serves as an accessible tool and a well-kept diary for other people.<br>
-•Stated differently, I showcase my work here and build a strong developer portfolio.<br>
+• Stated differently, I showcase my work here and build a strong developer portfolio.<br>
-•It also has a significant impact on how well I can communicate with my teammates.<br>
+• It also has a significant impact on how well I can communicate with my teammates.<br>
-•My way of giving back is through GitHub, and I will soon be making contributions to causes and projects that are close to my heart.<br><br>
+• My way of giving back is through GitHub, and I will soon be making contributions to causes and projects that are close to my heart.<br><br>

-# 💻TECHNOLOGY USED:
+# 💻Techstack:

 <a href="https://www.cprogramming.com/" target="_blank" rel="noreferrer">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/c/c-original.svg" width="60" height="60"/></a>